 Faculty Research Promotion

-We help to elevate the national profiles of our faculty by sharing their expertise with the public.
+We elevate the national profiles of our faculty by sharing their expertise with the public.

 One of the greatest assets of any institution is faculty expertise and research, an invaluable commodity when it comes to drawing attention to a university.
 We elevate our faculty work on a national stage by repurposing works in multiple digital formats.